numpy/numpy-tutorials/content/tutorial-nlp-from-scratch.md

     return grads
 ```

-Now we'll define a function to calculate the gradients of each intermediate value in the neural network with respect to the loss and accumulate those gradients over the entire sequence.
+Now you'll define a function to calculate the gradients of each intermediate value in the neural network with respect to the loss and accumulate those gradients over the entire sequence.
 To understand how the gradients are calculated at each step in greater depth, you are suggested to follow this helpful [blog](https://christinakouridi.blog/2019/06/19/backpropagation-lstm/) by Christina Kouridi

 ```{code-cell} ipython3
  def backprop (y, caches, hidden_dim, input_dim, time_steps, parameters):